dotnet/docs/docs/languages/csharp/async.md

 Here are two questions you should ask before you write any code:

-1. Will my code be "waiting" for something, such as data from a database?
+1. Will you code be "waiting" for something, such as data from a database?

     If your answer is "yes", then your work is **I/O-bound**.

-2. Will my code be performing an expensive computation?
+2. Will your code be performing a very expensive computation?

     If you answered "yes", then your work is **CPU-bound**.

 If the work you have is **I/O-bound**, use `async` and `await` *without* `Task.Run`.
 You *should not* use the Task Parallel Library.
 The reason for this is outlined in the [Async in Depth article](../../async/async-in-depth.md).

 If the work you have is **CPU-bound** and you care about responsiveness, use `async` and `await` but spawn the work off on another thread *with* `Task.Run`.
-If the work can be parallelized, you should also consider using the Task Parallel Library.
+If the work is appropriate for concurrency and parallelism, you should also consider using the Task Parallel Library.

+Additionally, you should always measure the execution of your code.
+For example, you may find yourself in a situation where your CPU-bound work is not costly enough compared with the overhead of context switches when multithreading.
+Every choice has its tradeoff, and you should pick the correct tradeoff for your situation.

 ## More Examples